Gordon999/Pi_5B_LCD_MP3_Player/README.md

 All buttons are connected between gpios and gnd (1k resistors in series are usually recommended), LCD connected as shown.
 Backlight control (optional) via a opto-isolator, if not then leave the supplied link in place on the LCD.
-If you try Pi_5B_LCD_MP3_Player2.py and that works OK you don't need to wire to the lcd hust leave the link in.
+If you try Pi_5B_LCD_MP3_Player2.py and that works OK you don't need to wire to the lcd just leave the link in.

 ## schematic